 The first position skydivers learn to use is belly-down with your arms and legs out wide – and this is applied for solo and tandem students alike.
 This method is easy to achieve, very stable and keeps your parachute pointing upwards where it needs to be.
 Arching your body to keep your hips low and your head and limbs up makes an aerodynamic shape and creates stability, and while practicing this lying on the floor feels like hard work – with the wind supporting in the sky it is comfortable to the point you will not notice putting in any serious physical effort.

 Modern parachutes are very good at what they do.
-Using science and maths and computers we have continually refined the characteristics of different designs to provide us with exactly what we want.
+Using science and math and computers we have continually refined the characteristics of different designs to provide us with exactly what we want.
 A parachute opens in stages, throughout which you are gradually slowed from terminal velocity in a measured and smooth way.
-There is some drama, as you are in the sky falling towards the earth – but you will likely be surprised at exactly how comfortable this part is.
+There is a dramatic element, as you are in the sky falling towards the earth, after all, but you will likely be surprised at exactly how comfortable this part is.

 The best way to land as a tandem skydiving pair is by sliding in on your bum.
 Landing a parachute involves a little timing to get right, but when done correctly is as gentle as hopping down from a little step.
-Sure, it is possible to land in a big heap and if you progress on to learning to skydive solo this will happen at some point – but again during the tandem skydiving experience this is what your instructor is there for.
-To land you must lift your legs up at the hip so they are sticking out in front, and although this does require a little strength to achieve – you only have to do it for the last few seconds right before you touch down.
+Sure, it is possible to land in a heap (and if you progress on to learning to skydive solo this will happen at some point) – but during the tandem skydiving experience this is what your instructor is there for.
+To land, you must lift your legs up at the hip so they are sticking out in front and, although this does require a little strength to achieve, you only have to do it for the last few seconds right before you touch down.
 Your instructor will let you know exactly when so you don’t need to worry.